How your workplace pension adds up

 Manage your pension online

 Log in to your MyAviva account to see your pension details and manage any changes.
-If you haven’t registered for an account yet, you’ll need your pension policy number to hand.
+If you haven’t registered for an account yet, you'll need to have your pension policy number.

 Thinking of retiring?

 We offer a range of options, so you can manage your pension whichever way suits you.
 You can use your pension money any time after you turn 55 (57 from 6 April 2028 unless you have a protected pension age).
 Remember to shop around to get the best deal when choosing which retirement option is right for you.